PSLeon24/AI_Exercise_Pose_Feedback/README.md

 - 2023/09/16: The bounding box to train the model was significantly relabeled, and as a result, pose estimation was finally successful with high accuracy when using yolov5 and mediapipe together.
 And <a href="https://github.com/PSLeon24/AI_Exercise_Pose_Feedback/blob/main/Streamlit.py">the streamlit file</a> was impleted to estimate holistic pose after detecting only person closest to the camera using yolov5.
 - 2023/09/30 ~ 2023/10/02: I have collected dataset to train exercise posture classification model.
 - 2023/10/03 ~ 2023/10/08: First, I have labeled the dataset's class.
 And then I have trained models.
 Finally, I have evaluated the models.
+- 2023/10/18: I linked the bench press model and the server and implemented an algorithm to count the number of doing bench presses.
+Additionally, I will be linking two models: deadlift and squat.

 ## Project Progress
 - Week 1: Requirement Analysis